Home Help for families Information & Advice Benefits & money Benefits & tax credits ‘Bedroom tax’

-Contact a Family has produced standard appeal letters that you can use to challenge such a decision.
+Contact has produced standard appeal letters that you can use to challenge such a decision.

 Discretionary housing payments (DHP) can be made by local authorities to help tenants meet their rent charges.
 For instance they can help to make up a shortfall between your housing benefit payments and your rent.